-Qı uality indicator Description I. Rigorous program admission standards Program admission standards include criteria for: 1) nominating candidates 2) screening applications 3) conducting and evaluating candidate interviews; and are aligned with school district, state, and national performance expectations for school leaders.
-11. Multi-dimensional approach to outreach and communication Criteria and processes are designed to recruit high- potential candidates and are broadly communicated in multiple venues at the local, state, and national level to give the program high visibility.
-III.
-Valid measures for assessing candidate potential Measures for assessing applicant potential are valid, reliable, aligned with principal performance expectations and consistently used to make admission decisions.
-IV.
-Competitive recruitment incentives Incentives used to attract and retain highly-qualified applicants are budgeted, responsive to applicant needs, and equitably distributed across the applicant pool.
+Quality indicator Description - rous program admission Program admission standards include criteria for: stand dards 1) nominating candidates 2) screening applications conducting and evaluating candidate interviews; and are aligned with school district, state, and national performance expectations for school leaders. i-dimensional approach to each and communication Criteria and processes are designed to recruit high-potential candidates and are broadly communicated in multiple venues at the local, state, and national level to give the program high visibility. measures for assessing lidate potential Measures for assessing applicant potential are valid, reliable, aligned with principal performance expectations and consistently used to make admission decisions. petitive recruitment ntives Incentives used to attract and retain highly-qualified applicants are budgeted, responsive to applicant needs, and equitably distributed across the applicant pool.